 Research collaborations and funding arrangements exist with several Institutes of the National Research Council of Canada, Environment Canada, Natural Resources Canada, National Defence, the Ottawa Hospital and the Canadian Space Agency.
 Major industry partners include Pratt & Whitney Canada Inc., United Technologies, Siemens Corp., Deloro-Stellite, Indal Technologies, Liburdi Engineering, Magellan Aerospace, Augusta SpA., Atomic Energy of Canada Ltd., Rolls-Royce Canada and the Petroleum Technology Alliance of Canada, among many others.
 These strong relationships offer our students diverse research and career opportunities.

-Owen talks about his research on slam impact seat testing as part of his Master of Applied Science program in Mechanical and Aerospace Engineering at Carleton.
+Watch this video of Owen who talks about his research on slam impact seat testing as part of his Master of Applied Science program in Mechanical and Aerospace Engineering at Carleton.

 Faculty Research Highlights